General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 14.3 SCHMID shall rectify the defects notified to it in accordance with clause 14.2 above and the CUSTOMER shall give it the opportunity to do so.
 Once the defects have been rectified, acceptance of the rectification work shall take place at the request of the PURCHASER or SCHMID.

-14.4 Acceptance shall be initiated by oral or written notification of completion of the system by SCHMID.
-The execution of the acceptance procedure and the determination of the conditions applicable thereto shall require a special agreement.
-In the case of official acceptance tests, these shall be paid for by the PURCHASER.
-Emission measurements and acceptances by the competent authority or by an officially recognized or prescribed company or an officially recognized or prescribed institute shall also be paid for by the PURCHASER.
+14.4 Acceptance shall be initiated by SCHMID’s verbal or written notification that the plant has been completed.
+The performance of the acceptance as well as the determination of the conditions applicable to it shall require a special agreement.
+If official acceptance procedures are involved, these shall be paid for by the CUSTOMER.
+Emission measurements and acceptances by the competent authority or by an officially recognized or prescribed company or an officially recognized or prescribed institute shall also be paid for by the CUSTOMER.

 14.5 When the system is commissioned by SCHMID, the agreed fuel (the term “waste wood” refers to the fuels permitted by law in the country concerned, analogous to Annex 5 of the Swiss Ordinance on Air Pollution Control of December 16, 1985) and the required electricity must be provided by the CUSTOMER at its own expense.

-14.6 Unless otherwise agreed, the following shall also apply:
+14.6 Unless otherwise agreed, the following shall apply:

-– SCHMID shall notify the CUSTOMER in good time of the acceptance procedure so that the CUSTOMER can attend.
+– SCHMID shall inform the CUSTOMER in good time about the execution of the acceptance test so that the CUSTOMER can participate.

-– A record of the acceptance shall be drawn up and signed by the CUSTOMER and SCHMID.
-It shall state that acceptance has taken place or that it has taken place with reservations or that the CUSTOMER has refused acceptance.
-In the latter two cases, the defects claimed must be recorded individually and clearly identified in the minutes.
+– A protocol shall be drawn up about the acceptance test, which shall be signed by the CUSTOMER and by SCHMID.
+This protocol shall state whether the acceptance test has taken place, whether it has taken place under reserve or whether the CUSTOMER has refused acceptance.
+In the latter two cases, the asserted defects are to be included individually and clearly designated in the protocol.

-The PURCHASER may not refuse acceptance and signature of the acceptance report due to minor defects, in particular those which do not significantly impair the functionality of the deliveries or services.
-Such defects shall be rectified by SCHMID as quickly as possible.
+The CUSTOMER may not refuse acceptance and signing of the acceptance protocol due to minor defects, in particular those that do not significantly impair the functionality of the deliveries or services.
+SCHMID shall remedy such defects as quickly as possible.

-may only demand a price reduction or other services from SCHMID if this has been expressly agreed.
-If partial acceptance is economically unreasonable for the CUSTOMER, he may withdraw from the contract.
-SCHMID can only be obliged to refund the amounts paid to it for the parts affected by the withdrawal.
-Claims against SCHMID shall in any case be limited to the net order amount (net factory price).
+In case of significant deviations from the contract or serious defects, the CUSTOMER shall give SCHMID the opportunity to rectify these within a reasonable period of grace.
+If significant deviations from the contract or serious defects should reappear after the rectification work has been completed, the CUSTOMER may only demand a price reduction or other services from SCHMID if this has been expressly agreed.
+If partial acceptance is economically unreasonable for the CUSTOMER, he shall be entitled to withdraw from the contract.
+SCHMID can only be obliged to refund those amounts that have been paid for the parts affected by the withdrawal.
+Claims against SCHMID shall in any case be limited to the net order value (net contract price).

 14.7 Acceptance shall otherwise be deemed to have taken place